AlexisTrouwaert/OC_Projet_3_Backend_SpringBoot/README.md

 7 - For file uploads, create a directory anywhere on your system and paste its path into the UPLOAD_DIR variable.

+8 - Enter your MySQL credentials in DB_USER and DB_PASWWORD

 # Run the project

 1 - Open the terminal in your IDE, navigate to the root of the Angular project, and run: